rrazo1524/multi-os-network-lab/README.md

 ---

+## 🧾 Documentation Standards

+All labs in this repository follow structured technical documentation practices similar to enterprise IT environments.

+Each lab includes:

+- Reproducible command sequences
+- Verified system outputs
+- Annotated screenshots
+- Security impact explanations
+- Troubleshooting documentation
+- Real-world application context

+---

-## Summary
+## 🧾 Summary

-This repository demonstrates hands-on experience building and managing a multi-operating system virtual lab environment using Windows 11, Ubuntu Linux, and Kali Linux.
+This repository serves as a structured IT and cybersecurity lab portfolio demonstrating hands-on experience with Linux systems, networking, security tools, and virtualization.

+Built using a multi-VM environment (Windows 11, Ubuntu Linux, and Kali Linux), this lab simulates real-world enterprise scenarios including system administration, network troubleshooting, and security analysis.

 The environment simulates real-world IT and cybersecurity infrastructure, including secure remote access, firewall configuration, packet analysis, and network troubleshooting.